Ikram-git/Database-Application/README.md

 # Database-Application
-This is a repo with database application developed using SQL.
+This is a repo with database application developed using MySQL.
 It is group project of one of course at my Bachelor's study BUSINESS PROBLEM FOR DATABASE APPLICATION
 The database application is designed for a medical company.
 The company takes ingredients from suppliers and uses those ingredients to manufacture